 It wasn’t until recently that I came to realize how my rape truly affected me.
 At the age of 16, I lost my virginity to being raped.
 I never before realized how for decades, this act plagued me, and my encounters and involvements with men.
 I minimized the violation, to being passed out for most of it.
 I would contribute my lack of relationships and non-existent future commitments to my dysfunctional childhood and my parents lousy-at-times marriage.

 My parents had a volatile at times, abusive, demeaning relationship.
 And, at an early age I never wanted to get married because of the fear that all marriages were what I saw growing up.
-But now I can no longer be in denial, to recognize the pattern I kept on recreating from the night I was raped and the following day or two after, I had with my rapist.
+But now I can no longer be in denial, to recognize the pattern I kept on recreating from the night I was raped and the following day or two interactions I had with my rapist.

-There was something else I knew I had to do, before yet again, my emotions subsided.
+A few weeks ago when this all came to light, there was something else I knew I had to do, before yet again, my emotions subsided.
 I had to write it out.
 Write out my thoughts and emotions.
 Vent as I know how.
 Write a letter to him, as if he were ever to read it.
 This is that letter and all the things I would like him to know his actions did to me.

 To my rapist,

 It has taken me decades to realize all the harm you have done.
-It wasn’t until a few weeks ago did I realize that there was actually something that I was in denial of.
-What I was in denial of was the implications and harm to my future that night would be when you took my innocence from me and violated me.
+It wasn’t until a few weeks ago did I realize that there was actually something that I was in denial of in my life.
+What I was in denial of was the implications and harm to my future that night would have when you took my innocence from me and violated me.
 When I’ve spoken of my rape, for decades, I would say that thankfully it hadn’t affected me too much because I was passed out for most of it.
 Just those brief seconds that I woke up out of my drunkenness from the pain, is all I remember.
 Of you asking me to help you with it to put it in me.
 Did you at any time realize I had no idea where it went?!
 I was still a virgin and so clueless on what sex was.
 I was a child in a 16 year old’s body.
 And, how old were you?
 You had to have some clue that I was very young.

 What made you think you had the right to do that to me?!!
 Was that the price that I had to pay for you and your roommate hosting a party for me and my sister‘s farewell visit to Chicago?!
 Or, did you think just because my sister left me in your bed to sleep off the alcohol that it was OK for you to do what you wanted to do to me?!

 I went through life being used, again and again.
-And at the age of 21, I found myself as a high class call girl which brought a sick sense to me that I had value.
+And at the age of 21, I found myself as a high class call girl which brought a sick sense to me that I did have value.
 If men were going to pay to be with me, I had to have some value, right?
 I started to think that I was worthy.
 But, all it was again was the repeated pattern of that night, being used and discarded for another man’s sexual pleasure.
 I thought to myself, is this the only thing I am good for?
 For decades, it rarely went beyond that point.
-The two relationships that I had were dysfunctional.
-One was with a pathological lier and cheater and the other was on again, off again, because of his drug use and other women he wanted to date.
+The two relationships that I have had were dysfunctional.
+One was with a pathological lier and huge cheater and the other was on again, off again, because of his drug use and other women he wanted to date.
 Though he never technically cheated on me, he later died because of his extensive drug use over the years.

-What really woke me up to the damage you inflicted and that I was repeating that night over and over and over again was when I finally healed from the death of my ex and the intimacy issues that caused.
+What really woke me up to the damage you inflicted and that I was repeating that night over and over and over again, was when I finally healed from the death of my ex and the intimacy issues that caused.
 I found someone that I wanted a relationship with.
-We had dinner the first time we met, talked for hours, and had sex too.
+We had dinner the first time we met, talked for hours, and had sex, too.
 Probably because you did what you did to me, I never learned how to date.
 I never knew how to take it slow if I really liked someone.
 Most of the time, I had sex on the first night.
 But, back to this guy… I left his place in the morning, happy.
 Happy because I thought he was so great.
 Happy that we clicked so well, especially even during our conversations and interactions.
 Happy that I had finally moved on from putting a wall around my heart.
 And, happy that I could finally have met someone healthy that I could eventually have a relationship with.
 But, after a few days of texting back-and-forth, I blew it by texting him after not hearing back one time.
 I thought he had ghosted me.
 I texted him that if he was ghosting me (because my initial thought was yet again he just used me like most others do) to just let me know.
 That freaked him out.
 And, we were done until I brought him back into my life a month or two later, by hiring him as my web designer.
 We texted and chatted a lot.
 It wasn’t always about business.
 But, he made it clear that he didn’t want a relationship right now.
 I was willing to take whatever I could get from him.
 And, a little part of me thought that if he spent some time with me that he may actually start liking me.
 But again, all I had ever gotten is being used and discarded after what needs were met.
 And after a few months of texting and chatting and not seeing one another, I ended the personal chats.
-In my heart I knew he really didn’t like me.
+In my heart, I knew he really didn’t like me.
 But, then about two months later I rekindled it because my heart still lingered for him and what could be.

 I saw him one more time.
 He came over late to just have sex with me.
 It had been six months after we last saw each other.
 But my naïve, still juvenile, self still had hope that this would mean something more.
 It had to mean something, right?
 Sex wasn’t just this act, was it?
 This thing that men just do to you?
 About three weeks later, on my birthday, I asked him to come over.
 He nicely texted me and said he couldn’t do this anymore.
 That he wanted a serious relationship.
 And, he apologized if it was coming out of left field because he had said he didn’t want a relationship.
 I wished him the best, instead of telling him that that is all I ever wanted from him.
 But it didn’t matter because I think he already knew that.